felixthiele/radar-element/README.md

 # \<radar-element>
 This web-component shall give users an easy and highly configurable way of creating their own tech-, trend- or ...-radar.

 You may customize the number, styling and name of rings, the number and name of the sections and add entries to those sections.
-Additionally, your host-application can set the highlighted entry from outside (making the radar-element show a tooltip) and be informed via an event, whenever the user mouses over an entry.
+Additionally, your host-application can set the highlighted entry from outside (making the radar-element show a tooltip) and be informed via an event, whenever the user mouses over or clicks an entry.

 <p>
   <img src="https://raw.githubusercontent.com/felixthiele/radar-element/main/docs/radar-element.png" width="49%" alt="A TechRadar showing 4 entries in the languages section with a tooltip showing for the entry Kotlin" />